Skip to content

 Before resubmitting, ensure that any necessary corrections are made to the contract, patient coverage, authorization, or appointment details.
 These updates must be done before resubmission to avoid any errors.

-Contract, Patient Coverage, Authorization: You can update these details from their respective modules within Motivity.
+Contract, Patient Benefit Coverage, and Authorizations corrections can be updated from their respective modules within Motivity.

 When a resubmission is made, the claim will include resubmission code 7 and the original claim ID in the new claim submission.
-After this process, you will start seeing the newly resubmitted claim in Motivity.
+After this process, you will receive clearinghouse updates and can track the newly resubmitted claim within the "Posted Invoices" subtab of the Billing module.